 In 2019, the BMDV commissioned a study on the ‘Development of a concept for the EU-wide migration to a digital automatic coupling system (DAC) for rail freight transportation’ for the purposes of identifying principles.

 The migration study showed that many European railway undertakings and wagon keepers supported the introduction of DAC Type 4.
-This is also illustrated by the establishment of an EU-wide DAC migration programme, the European DAC Delivery Programme (EDDP), a basis has been created for making decisions at the European level and jointly driving forward the introduction of DAK.
+With the establishment of a pan-European migration program for DAK, the European DAC Delivery Programme (EDDP), a basis has been created for making decisions at the European level and jointly driving forward the introduction of DAK.

 A BMDV pilot project to accelerate the DAC migration process for the demonstration, testing and approval of DAC was awarded to the DAC4EU consortium (= Digital Automatic Coupling for Europe) on 22 June 2020.